webpro-nl/knip/packages/docs/src/content/docs/reference/faq.md

 Knip includes basic "compilers" for a few common file types (Astro, MDX, Svelte, Vue).
 Knip does not include actual compilers for reasons of potential incompatibility with the existing compiler, and dependency size.
-Knip allows to override them with the compiler(s) in your project, and add additional ones for other file types.
+Knip allows to override them with the compilers in your project, and add additional ones for other file types.

 ### Why are the exports of my `.vue` files not used?